SAP-samples/cloud-objectstore-java-sample/README.md

 Though the Object Store Service is provided by SAP on multiple IaaS providers, the way to connect to and use the service varies for each IaaS provider due to changes in the structure of credentials and in the configurations.
 Writing a single code-line application that works seamlessly on all these IaaS providers is a challenge that many developers face.

-We have developed a single code line reference application that can work with Object Store Service on SAP Cloud Platform Cloud Foundry Environment hosted on multiple IaaS providers .
-This application perform operations like upload, download, delete and list of files.
+We have developed a single code line reference application that can work with Object Store Service on SAP Cloud Platform Cloud Foundry Environment hosted on multiple IaaS providers.
+This application performs operations like upload, download, delete and listing of files.
 It is a spring boot application that uses [Apache jclouds](https://jclouds.apache.org/) library which provides a multi-cloud toolkit that gives a developer the freedom to create applications that are portable across IaaS providers.

 #### Features of the Application

 •	The application provides RESTful endpoints to upload, download, delete and list files.

-•	It calls jclouds library's API endpoints to perform the above operations on the files in Object Store Service. jclouds abstracts the code to perform these operation on the different providers like AWS S3, Google Cloud Storage.
+•	It calls jclouds library's API endpoints to perform the above operations on the files in Object Store Service.
+JClouds abstracts the code to perform these operation on the different providers like AWS S3, Google Cloud Storage and Azure Storage.

 ## Architecture